victoria-y-wright/sudoku_solver/README.md

 (An interesting note is that the brute force method is susceptible to failure- in the worst-case scenario of a puzzle *specifically designed* to be the last set of numbers a brute-force solver will try, it will have to cycle through the ludicrously large set of *all* possible number combinations and can run into timeout erros.)

 ### Adding constraints
-The principles of the second method will be familiar to anyone who has filled in a single square of a Sudoku board; it mirrors the classic approach to hand-solving a Sudoku.
-The rules of the puzzle (numbers 1-9, each appearing once and without repeats in every row, column and box) constrain (or limit) the values each square can take.
-If a square can't be numbers 1,2,3,4,5,7,8,9 it must be 6; Sudoku strategies all share the eventual goal of *ruling out* candidates from squares, until only the correct numbers remain.
-When this has been completed across the board, the puzzle has been solved.

-The solver offers users a choice of which strategies to apply, visualising the application of each unqiuely, allowing the user to understand what deductions are being made and how.
+The solver offers users a choice of which strategies to apply; each strategy is visualised uniquely so users can follow the deductions being made.
 So far, the Solver covers the set of basic strategies commonly found in puzzles (full list below); the plan is to add strategies of increasing complexity in the future.

 The strategies currently added include:
 - Sole candidates (by default)